|Riding Level||Advanced - Expert|

 Gentemstick Zephyr 2017 - 2015 Review by The Good Ride

 The Gentemstick Zephyr is one of those boards that offers up an aggressive surfy ride that reminds me of a 7.0 gun.
-It likes draw longer lines down a steep wide open hill.
-When we first tried this board the camber felt almost non existent and the Zephyr could of passed for flat to rocker but with another model we felt a little more camber going on this time.
-Since the board didn’t change it seems it might just be that the other demo might of been a touch off compared to this newer demo.
+It likes to draw longer lines down a steep wide open hill.
+When we first tried this board the camber felt almost nonexistent and the Zephyr could have passed for flat to rocker but with another model, we felt a little more camber going on this time.
+Since the board didn’t change it seems it might just be that the other demo might have been a touch off compared to this newer demo.

 So after experiencing groomers the whole time in a shitty season with a board that’s known for powder isn’t the best but I was surprised to find out how well it handled groomers for the kind of rider it’s designed for.

 Conditions: Hard to icy in the morning, soft midday and slushy afternoon one demo and some good snow to a little bit of powder in another.

 Riders: James (Size 9, 5’10” 185-195lbs), Zobel (Size 11.5, 6’ 180lbs

 Bindings: Union Atlas,, Burton Diode, Flux SF, Union Factory